 We have eight bells here in Fakenham, the largest weighing approximately 19cwt.
 Any of the ringers will tell you that great strength is not the key to ringing church bells, more so timing, with an ability to do things in the right order and follow instructions.
 The ringing room is reached by climbing 65 steps up a spiral staircase; this is often far more tiring and testing than the ringing itself.

-We meet each Thursday evening from 7.30pm until 9.00pm for our practice night, and on a Sunday morning from 10.00am until 10.30am to ring for the main church service.
+We meet on Thursday evening every 2nd and 4th week of the month at 7.30pm for our practice night, and on a Sunday morning from 10.00am until 10.30am to ring for the main church service.
 This is the main function of bell ringing, to announce to the local community that something is happening in church to which they are invited.
 You will also hear us ringing perhaps on a Saturday, this will usually be part of a wedding service, but there are other occasions when we will be heard.

 Visiting ringers are always welcome here at Fakenham and we are always glad to hear from fellow ringers that might like to join us when they are visiting the area.